What I’ve Learned From Trying (And Failing) To Become A Full-Time Web Developer

-As we head into 2024, I’m reflecting on my journey to becoming a web developer and all the things I’ve attempted in the last five years.
+As we head into 2024, I’m reflecting on my journey to becoming a professional web developer and all the things I’ve attempted in the last five years.
 Spoiler alert: I haven’t changed my career as I was hoping, to become a full-time web developer.
 At least not yet.

 What do you think of when you imagine a web developer?
 Do you see images of hoodie-clad youngsters working from bean bag chairs in hipster offices with exposed brick, or from their reclaimed-wood desks in their loft apartments?
 A bunch of cool nerds writing rainbow-colored code into a code editor and designing super-cool apps and being paid massive amounts of money?
 (Okay, I’m exaggerating, kind of.)